Vinod-07/Hospital-Management-System/README.md

 For any inquiries or feedback, please reach out to:

-- Name: Yuvraj Badmal
+- Name: Vinod Reddy
-- Email: badmal.uv@gmail.com
+- Email: vinodreddy4103@gmail.com